EdgarMex/OntoMamI/README.md

-# OntoMamI: Towards a Semantic Interoperability Ontology-Framework for Breast Cancer
+# OncoSemInt: A Semantic Interoperability Framework for Oncology – Breast Cancer Case Study
 <img width="82" height="20" alt="image" src="https://github.com/user-attachments/assets/ac236fd9-5abd-4ba8-ab42-0e8dd848fb22" />

-OntoMamI is a minimum viable prototype (MVP) of an operational ontology between ontologies for breast cancer, integrated with BI-RADS and connected to HL7 FHIR Foundation.
-The goal is to facilitate interoperability between clinical ontologies and imaging data (BI-RADS), with support for FHIR R5 serialization, DICOM reading, synthetic record generation (Diego), reasoning, and SPARQL queries.
+OncoSemInt is a framework prototype of an operational ontology between ontologies for breast cancer, integrated with BI-RADS and connected to HL7 FHIR Foundation.
+The goal is to facilitate interoperability between clinical ontologies and digital medical images (DICOM and others), with support for FHIR R5 serialization, DICOM reading, synthetic record generation, reasoning, and SPARQL queries.

 Table of Contents
 Objective and Scope